nitad54448/win10-installer-yappari-v5-2023/README.md

 ### Create a model ###

 When you create a circuit using the circuit editor, the circuit is not valid until you have properly connected all the elements together.
-Once the circuit is valid, a LED labeled "valid" will light up on the model panel, indicating that the circuit is ready for use.

-Once the circuit is valid, you can see a list of all the parameters for each element of the circuit.
+Once the circuit is valid, a LED labeled "valid" will light up on the model panel, indicating that the circuit is ready for use and you can see a list of all the parameters for each element of the circuit.
+_Note : the parameters will be listed only if you have loaded experimental data!_

 Each parameter is labeled with a decimal, which indicates which element it belongs to.
 For example, the first element of the circuit will have parameters labeled as 0.x, the second element as 1.x, and so on.
 When you add a parallel RQ element to the first element of the circuit (a Zarc as element 0), you need to create "electrical contacts" in the next three elements (elements 1, 2, and 3, or 4,5 and 6, or 7, 8 and 9….) for the circuit to be complete.
 Otherwise, the circuit will be open and no impedance can be calculated.
 In other words, all the elements of the circuit need to be properly connected for the circuit to be valid and for impedance calculations to be performed.

 If the circuit is not closed no calculation can be made.
 Let’s make a valid circuit, with a Zarc and three shorts.
 As the circuit is valid, with a Zarc in element 0 position, three parameters will appear in the tab of the right side of the panel: 0ZARR, 0ZARQ and 0ZARN; the names are rather self-explaining for the parameters describing a Zarc located in the position 0 of the circuit, with the three parameters describing a parallel RQ.
 You can use a RQ element and fix the N to 1 to obtain the equivalent RC circuit.
 The equivalent capacitance for a RQ circuit is C=((RQ)<sup>1/n</sup>)/R.